-As soon as you know you would like to nominate a book, please notify Alexandra Vangsnes at email@example.com with the title of the book(s) and the estimated date the Library will receive the book(s).
-All nominated books must be postmarked and mailed to the American Library in Paris no later than 1 May 2018.
+As soon as you know you would like to submit a book, please notify Orlene McMahon at firstname.lastname@example.org with the title of the book(s) and the estimated date the Library will receive the book(s).
+All submitted books must be postmarked and mailed to the American Library in Paris no later than 1 May 2018.
 Early submissions are encouraged.

 All nomination materials for the 2018 Book Award must be received by 1 May 2018.

 - STEP ONE – Complete and submit the online nomination form.
 A separate nomination form must be submitted for each title nominated.

 - STEP TWO – Submit the entry fee of €50,00 or $60.00.
 A separate entry fee must be submitted for each title nominated.
 We accept payments by check in euros or U.S. dollars, by credit card via Paybox (see link below), or via wire transfer.